Skip to Content

 Start by letting your Gerberian Shepsky puppy wear a leash or harness inside the house before going outdoors.

-Alternatively, use the leash for short periods during the day and reward the puppy every time he walks around for a while with the leash or comes to you when you call.
-Accompany the treat with a clicker sound or a verbal reward like “yes!” or “good boy!”
+Alternatively, use the leash for short periods during the day and reward the puppy whenever he walks around for a while with the leash or comes to you when you call.

 If you use a harness, reward your puppy’s patience while putting it over his body and working the straps.
-Ensure to get the most comfortable harness for your young puppy because being comfortable will work in favor of your Shepsky training.

 Step 2.
 Proceed to the Outdoors